Register with us now

 Entitlement to work in the UK

 Under the Immigration, Asylum and Nationality Act 2006, we have to check your eligibility to work in the UK before you start employment.
 We ask all candidates to bring proof of their right to work to interview.
 However, this does not form part of the decision making process.
 All documents must be originals, and we cannot accept photocopies.
 If you are successful, we will keep a copy of the documentation you provide on your confidential personnel file.
-If you need more information on your right to work in the UK, please visit the UK Border Agency Website.
+If you need more information on your right to work in the UK, please visit the UK Visas and Immigration Website.